MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-Z-Toxic-Hazardous-Substances/section-1910.1050.md

 Common operations in which exposure to MDA is likely to occur include the following: Manufacture of MDA; Manufacture of Methylene diisocyanate; Curing agent for epoxy resin structures; Wire coating operations; and filament winding.

-Appendix C to § 1910.1050 - Medical Surveillance Guidelines for MDAI.
+Appendix C to § 1910.1050—Medical Surveillance Guidelines for MDAI.
 Route of Entry

 Inhalation; skin absorption; ingestion.
 MDA can be inhaled, absorbed through the skin, or ingested.